4194304/4194304/README.md

 # This my profile

-I don't have much here at all, but if you feel so inclined look at the repositories I have
+I have nothing interesting but my chaotic projects from the past, if you feel so inclined look around but you will find nothing useful